- Location: Maryland

 - Reckless driving - 6

-- Possessing or diving with a suspended or revoked license - 12
+- Possessing or driving with a suspended or revoked license - 12

 - Failure to stop at a stop sign - 1